 The best teacher is experience.
 Most likely you’ve had situations in the past God can use to prepare you for what you are currently facing.
 Or you’ve watched others make mistakes.
 Take time to reflect and learn.

 I keep a record of mistakes I’ve made.
 Many of the things I write about here I learned from them.

 Write some goals

 It amazes me when I hear leaders who don’t have written goals and objectives they are currently trying to achieve.
 Writing something puts it in your schema.
 You are more likely to have the goals at the front of your mind.
 When this happens you’ll be a walking sponge of new ideas to accomplish them.
 You will learn as you go because you are living with your current objectives closer to your mind.
-I keep an Evernote file so as ideas hit me I can quickly record them.
+I constantly have something on which to jot down notes with me so as ideas hit me I can quickly record them.

 People are talking leadership these days.
 Have you noticed?
 Participate.
 Listen.
 Contribute to the discussion.
 You’ll learn along the way.